Time management is a really important life skill, but it is something that is rarely taught within the school curriculum.

 Many adults struggle with time management and teens are no different.

-The good news is that with a bit of commitment and discipline, the skill of time management can be learned, developed and utilised quite easily.
+But the good news is that with a bit of commitment and discipline, the skill of time management can be learned, developed and utilised quite easily.

 Common Time Management Issues For Teens